NASAPsyche/hall-thruster-animation/README.md

 # Info
 Uses Unity's WebGL modules to export animation to web version for use on sites to demonstrate the benefits and uses of hall-effects thrusters

+# Cloning project
+Ensure to add Thruster Scene (Assets/Scenes) to the Project scene if it does not appear.